It's a Beautiful Day: 1970s and beyond

 In 1976, David LaFlamme released his first solo project with Amherst Records.
-Included on this album was a new version of "White Bird" which finally cracked the Billboard Hot 100, peaking at No. 89.
+Included on this album was a new version of "White Bird" which finally cracked the Billboard Hot 100, peaking at number 89.
 Pattie Santos, who had formed Cockrell & Santos with her husband, former bassist Bud Cockrell, in 1977, was killed in a car crash near Geyserville in Sonoma County, California, on December 14, 1989.
 Cockrell himself died in 2010.

 It's a Beautiful Day reformed occasionally for reunions and special concerts.
 They performed at Chet Helms' Tribal Stomp at the Greek Theatre in Berkeley, California, in 1978.
 This outdoor show featured Linda Baker (under the stage name Dominique Dellacroix) on vocals with Mitchell Froom guesting on keyboards.
 A series of additional reunion concerts were later performed between 1996 and 1999, the band augmented by Larry Blackshere on vibes and keyboards.

 The band's music continued under the name David LaFlamme Band as well as It's a Beautiful Day until Katz let his trademark of the name go unrenewed, and the use of It's a Beautiful Day was formally resumed.

 From 2000, It's a Beautiful Day featured founder David LaFlamme and original drummer Fuentes.
-Other band members are LaFlamme's current wife, whom he met in 1973, Linda Baker LaFlamme (vocals), Toby Gray (bass), Gary Thomas (keyboards), Rob Espinosa (guitar), and Michael Prichard (percussion).
+Other band members were LaFlamme's then-current wife, whom he met in 1973, Linda Baker LaFlamme (vocals), Toby Gray (bass), Gary Thomas (keyboards), Rob Espinosa (guitar), and Michael Prichard (percussion).
 This line-up was the longest continual group that has ever performed the band's material.
 In 2014, Rob Cunningham replaced Espinosa on lead guitar.
 Rob Espinosa returned as lead guitar in 2018.

 In 2009 David LaFlamme began playing with the Phil Lawrence Band and transformed the group into It's a Beautiful Day Acoustic.
 The band played acoustic versions of the best-known originals from the early albums, plus instrumental originals by Phil Lawrence on the mandolin.
 They performed until the pandemic shutdown in March 2020.

 In later years, David LaFlamme suffered from Parkinson's disease.
 He died in Santa Rosa, California, on August 6, 2023, at the age of 82.

 Linda LaFlamme died from vascular dementia on October 23, 2024, at the age of 85.